-Being on the south coast, the beach gets pounded by large waves on a good swell, as does neighbouring Porthleven which made the news earlier this year with astonishing images of the storms.
+Being on the south coast, the beach witnesses large waves on a good swell, as does neighbouring Porthleven which made the news earlier this year with astonishing images of the storms.
 On balmy summer days, the shallow waters lap the sands.
 Local experts Global Boarders Surf School have their HQ at Praa Sands.
-They have declared it the perfect playground for all abilities and “arguably the number 1 surfing destination on the south coast”.
-The Magic Seaweed Praa Sands webcam gives you a sense of the expanse of the beach and the waves on offer.
+They have declared it the perfect playground for all abilities and “arguably the number one surfing destination on the south coast.”

 The Godolphin Arms is on the water’s edge of Mount’s Bay, with magnificent views overlooking beautiful St Michael’s Mount.
 Great for families and large groups, with a good pub menu featuring family favourites such as burgers, fish and chips and a Sunday roast.
 Walk straight in off the beach to the chilled-out beach bar or linger on the beachside terrace, enjoying a glass of wine and a platter of seafood.